The Kiwi Concerns Report 2023

 The increasing unaffordability of healthcare also has a part to play, with nearly half of us voicing concerns about the cost of allied health services (47%) and GP appointments (46%), followed by unexpected costs (45%), medical specialists (42%) and dentists (42%).
 These concerns have prompted nearly all of us (93%) to cut back our spending on health-related products and services.

-Amid debates about the effectiveness of the current public health system, we also expressed doubts about the adequacy of our nation’s healthcare infrastructure to support services such as hospitals and aged care centers, with over 6 in 10 extremely or very concerned about this topic (63%).
+Amid debates about the effectiveness of the current public health system, we also expressed doubts about the adequacy of our nation’s healthcare infrastructure to support services such as hospitals and aged care centres, with over 6 in 10 extremely or very concerned about this topic (63%).
 Additionally, a similar proportion of us are troubled by health inequities within the country (61%).

 Kiwi Concerns Report 2023 Infographic 3